tonybaltovski/stm32plus-debian/README.md

 Better instructions coming soon, but in short:

- - Create an workspace directory.
+ - Create a workspace directory.

  - Clone this repo to a path like `stm32plus-x.y.z` where `x.y.z` is the version to release.
     ```